How Meditation Works—Breakthrough Studies Reveal Everything

 Focusing the mind on one thing requires training, especially for those who have lived lives of clutter.

 In the West, we fill our minds with so much noise.
 95% of people suffer from information overload from news, TV, papers, radio, movies and every other source we can find.

 With mindfulness we focus on one thing—often the breath.
 This silences the mind and produces a powerful healing effect.

-How Meditation Changes The Mind
+How Meditation Works On Your Mind

 The team took fifteen volunteers and had them lie in a scanner.
 A metal plate was attached to each volunteer on their right calf.
 The temperature of this plate varied from comfortable to painful (up to 49 degrees C).
 The volunteers were asked to rate the pain level.
 The hot metal plate activity in the primary and secondary somatosensory cortices, which are related to pain.
 They also raised activity in frontal structures, the insula and anterior cingulate cortex.

 After this test, subjects spend 20 minutes a day practicing mindfulness for twenty minutes at a time (they practiced Samatha meditation).